peteS-UK/sonyavr/README.md

 The integration is a Local Push integration - i.e. it subscribes to notification of changes to the AVR, so doesn't need to periodically poll for its state.

+## Network Standby
+The integration requires Network Standby to be available and enabled on the AVR.
+Please make sure Network Standby is enabled befoer installing the integration.

 ## Installation

 The preferred installation approach is via Home Assistant Community Store - aka [HACS](https://hacs.xyz/).
 The repo is installable as a [Custom Repo](https://hacs.xyz/docs/faq/custom_repositories) via HACS.